bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 ```

-Here we are performing a sequence of transactions to add individual example contract addresses to the
+Here we perform a sequence of transactions to add individual example contract addresses to the
-list of contracts which are permitted to use our HybridAccount.
+list of contracts which are permitted to use our `HybridAccount`.
 There is a check so that this operation
 is only performed for contracts which have not yet been registered.